 1. Do they use automated submission services to do their work?

-Some companies, especially those who make silly offers like "submit your site to 500 search engines for $19.95", are executing those submissions via automated scripts.
+Some companies, especially those who make silly offers like “submit your site to 500 search engines for $19.95”, are executing those submissions via automated scripts.
 This is extremely dangerous, and most search engines and directories dread them.
-Auto-submission services are dangerous, and all are NOT created equal.
+Infoseek banned them.
 The company you are contracting with should disclose to you exactly how any submissions will be made.
-I've seen many auto submission services fail terribly in making listings.
-It is always preferred that you use the actual submission form from the site you are submitting to, not someone elses.
-It takes longer, and yes, it's a pain in the ass, but it is worth it.
+I’ve seen many auto submission services fail terribly in making listings.
+It is always preferred that you use the actual submission form from the site you are submitting to, not someone else.
+It takes longer, and yes, it’s a pain in the ass, but it is worth it.
 Some search engines and directories even deny submissions made from auto submission services.
-I currently get new clients every month who used one of these auto-bots first, and now pay me to re-submit their listings.
+I currently get new clients every month who used one of these auto-bots first and now pay me to re-submit their listings.
 If you truly need to use one of these services, please contact me and I will recommend a couple of the best ones to you, free of charge.